ajgiuliani/MSj.jl/docs/src/tutorial.md

 using Plots
 ```

-The msJ package intends to provide an access to the common open source mass spectrometry file format using [Julia](https://julialang.org/).
+The MSJ package intends to provide an access to the common open source mass spectrometry file format using [Julia](https://julialang.org/).

 # The Julia language
 Julia is an open source programming language designed for scientific and technical computing.
 This section will give a very brief introduction to the Julia language.